Codecademy/docs/content/html/concepts/elements/elements.md

 ---
 Title: 'Elements'
-Description: 'An HTML element is a piece of content in an HTML document.
-It is everything from the opening tag to the closing tag.'
+Description: 'An HTML element is a piece of content in an HTML document.'
 Subjects:
   - 'Web Development'
   - 'Web Design'